Gen X Research

 Most likely Gen Xers to be separated or divorced

-Most likely Gen Xers to earn a household income over $150K
+Most likely to have household income over $150K

 Social Values: